junior1242/junior1242/README.md

 # 👋 Hi, I’m @junior1242
 - 👀 I’m a web developer
-- 🌱 I’m currently learning React and TailWind
+- 🌱 I’m currently learning React and Tailwind

 <!---
 junior1242/junior1242 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.